Dean, Cumbria

-Dean is a village and civil parish in the Allerdale district, in the county of Cumbria, England.
+Dean is a village and civil parish in the county of Cumbria, England.
 Dean has a Church of England school, a church called St Oswald's.
 Nearby settlements include the towns of Workington and Cockermouth.

 Location

-Dean is located in Allerdale, in the west of Cumbria in the North West of England.
+Dean is located in Cumberland, in the west of Cumbria in the North West of England.
 It is situated 7 km south-west of Cockermouth, on a minor road off the A5086.
 It is about 3 km west of the nearest part of the Lake District National Park.
 The nearest tourist information centre is in Cockermouth.

 The village

 The village contains The Royal Yew Inn, a traditional country pub.
 Dean is also home to the Dean Church of England Primary School, which also serves three other small villages.
 Dean is situated in fertile farming land; it has existed for a long time, dating back to the 12th century through the evidence of the 12th century church, and a grammar school founded in 1596.
 Forms of agriculture in the 19th century include wheat, oats and potatoes.
 The Curwens of Workington are known to have been the principal landowners in the area.